Cost of controllability of the Burgers' equation linearized at a steady shock in the vanishing viscosity limit: Proof of the upper bound on

-such that the solution $\ue$ of \eqref{cont} on the time interval $(\tau,T)$ starting at time $\tau $ with the initial data $\ue(\tau)$ given by the formula \eqref{ytau}, for $k \in \N$, satisfies $\ue(T)=0$. \end{Lemma} The proofs of Lemma \ref{lem1} and \ref{lem2} are respectively given in the next two sections.
-Let us take them as granted for the moment and conclude the proof of the upper bound on $T_{\rm{unif}}$, that is $T_{\rm{unif}}\leq 4\sqrt3 L$ and \eqref{major}.
+such that the weak solution $\ue$ of \eqref{cont} on the time interval $(\tau,T)$ starting at time $\tau $ with the initial data $\ue(\tau)$ given by the formula \eqref{ytau}, for $k \in \N$, satisfies $\ue(T)=0$. \end{Lemma} The proofs of Lemma \ref{lem1} and \ref{lem2} are respectively given in the next two sections.
+Let us take them as granted for the moment and conclude the proof of the upper bound on $T_{\rm{unif}}$, that is $T_{\rm{unif}}\leq T^*$ as well as the upper bound of the cost \eqref{major}.
 We fix a time $T>T^*$, and set so that $T-\tau>T^*$.
-Let $\eps>0, u_0\in H^1_0\cap H^2$.
-We obtain our control $h\in L^2(0,T)$ by concatenating the two controls $h_1, h_2$ built in Lemmas \ref{lem1} and \ref{lem2}, namely
+Let $\eps>0$ and $u_0\in L^2(-L,L)$.
+We obtain our control $h^\eps\in L^2(0,T)$ by concatenating the two controls $h_1^\eps, h_2^\eps$ built in Lemmas \ref{lem1} and \ref{lem2}, namely

-This choice of control steers the initial datum $u_0$ to the final state $\ue(T)=0$.\\ Moreover such a control $h$ verifies which proves the uniform controllability time verifies $T_{\rm{unif}}\le T^*$, and leads to \eqref{major}.
+This choice of control steers the initial datum $u_0$ to the final state $\ue(T)=0$.\\ Moreover such a control $h^\eps$ verifies which proves the uniform controllability time verifies $T_{\rm{unif}}\le T^*$, and leads to \eqref{major}.